mmarszal7/UnityIntroduction/README.md

 - F 		- focus selected object
 - Hold Alt 	- when scaling makes it similar on both axis
 - Shift+Space	- maximize game window

+## Notes:
+- CI - to build Unity in Azure DevOps you need your own agent with Unity